jakevdp/PythonDataScienceHandbook/README.md

 ## Full Notebooks

-I am still negotiating with OReilly the open publication of the full manuscript in the form of Jupyter notebooks.
+The full notebooks, containing the entire text of the book, will be posted here as soon as the copy-edit process is finished.
 Stay tuned!

 ## License